 - Respect fish habitat and breeding areas

-- Reduce waste (including oil and fuel) and recycle
+- Reduce litter and waste from entering our waterways and recycle

 1. Limit boat wash

 Excessive boat speeds are not only dangerous but can have significant environmental impact on creek banks and foreshore areas.
 It's easy to make a difference.

 - Consider migratory and wading birds roosting near the water line.
 Eroded banks damage habitats for animals, birdlife and aquatic species.

 - Consider the effects of boat wash on all waterway users.
 Our waterways are used for a wide range of recreational activities including boating, canoeing/surf skiing, fishing, swimming, diving, water skiing and wind surfing.